ansys/pyprimemesh/doc/source/user_guide/sizing.rst

 parameters are also considered for proximity sizing.
 The ``ignore_self_proximity`` parameter is set to ``True`` if proximity between faces in the same face zonelet is to be ignored.
 The ``ignore_orientation`` parameter allows you to ignore the face normal orientation during the proximity calculation.
-This boolean parameter is set to ``False`` by default.
+This Boolean parameter is set to ``False`` by default.
 In general, the proximity depends on the direction of face normals.

 This example explains the use of the ``ignore_orientation`` parameter for face proximity.